 The Trustee addresses the risk of inadequate returns by making use of equity and equity-based funds that are expected to provide positive returns above inflation over the long term.
-These are used in the growth phase of the default strategy and are also made available within the self-select options.
+These are used in the growth phase of the default and alternative lifetime strategies, and are also made available within the self-select options.
 These funds are expected to produce adequate real returns over the longer term.
+The Trustee also addresses valuation risk by appointing investment managers that are expected to manage this risk appropriately.